rei-koshka/Bytloos/README.md

-#Bytloos#
+# Bytloos
-###(aka Bydlo Tools) – essential bydlocoding kit.###
+### (aka Bydlo Tools) – essential bydlocoding kit.

 "Bydlo" in some Slavic languages means large crowd of working class people.

-The bydlocoding literally means codecrafting for small business needs.
+The bydlocoding literally stands for codecrafting for small business needs.
 It's generally cheap, fast and based on reinvented wheels.

 So there are some tools for more flexible bydlocoding development:
 * HTTP client;